tipi-build/docs/00-environments.md

 Once they are stored in `/usr/local/share/.tipi/<distro>/environments/<environment>.pkr.js` and `/usr/local/share/.tipi/<distro>/environments/<environment>.cmake` a `tipi build . -t <environment>` will start the image creation the tipi cloud and then build the current sources.

-Image creation and storage are billed on your subscription.
-Non-currated images[^1] are stored for 14 days after the last usage before being evicted from cache.
-Tipi provides consulting services for the creation of custom images is required, please contact us for more information.

 [^1]: to have an environment definition currated, please submit a pull request to [tipi-build/environments](https://github.com/tipi-build/environments) on Github.
 Tipi will then take care of having the images maintained and deployment ready at all time.